 Victorian Building Authority (VBA)

-For more information, visit the VBA website.
+For more information and to search the registered building practitioner database, visit the VBA website.

 Victorian Managed Insurance Authority (VMIA)

 The VMIA issues domestic building insurance policies to eligible builders for building contracts that exceed $16,000.

 VMIA insures a home owner against defective or incomplete building work if the builder dies, becomes insolvent, disappears or has failed to comply with a VCAT or Court order made after 1 July 2015.

 For more information, visit the Domestic Building Insurance section of the VMIA website.

 Victorian Civil and Administrative Tribunal (VCAT)

 VCAT hears domestic building disputes when the dispute:

 - does not involve the owner and is between the builder, architect, subcontractor or tradesperson, or any combination of them

 - was rejected by us as not suitable for conciliation